Renda02/Deploy-Applications-with-Kind/README.md

 ```
 Now that you have the container name, start the port forwarding with the container to expose the port to the local network.

-Issue the `kubectl` command to access the service:
+Issue the `kubectl` command to access the application:

 ```shell
 $ kubectl port-forward $PODNAME 8080:8080